MiniAppleTheApple/website/cheatsheets/gleam-for-elixir-users.md

 ### Case

-Even though both Elixir and Gleam are functional programming language.
-There is a huge difference between them and with others non-functional language, which is not providing `if/else`, the fundamental part for most programming language.
-In other hand, we use `match` instead.
-Gleam features a strong pattern matching feature like Elixir.
+Even though both Elixir and Gleam are functional programming languages, there are significant differences between them and other non-functional languages, which typically do not provide if/else, a fundamental part of most programming languages.
+Instead, we use match expressions.
+Gleam features strong pattern matching capabilities like Elixir.